Composer¶

 Running Composer in Docker¶

-In order to run the composer
+In order to run the composer command, you must use docker exec to run the

 command inside the farmOS container.